 outliers and why they may have occurred.
 Data may vary based on who was

 For this part of the activity, it is only important to

 determine the speed of the car.
 Students will calculate this based on

 the line of fit.
-Stress that each group can have a different speed
+Stress to each group can have a different speed

-depending on which car is being used.
+depending on which car is used.
 Also, this is a manual fit based

 on personal judgment of a "best fit" line, which may cause natural